DavideBozzi/r_course/README.md

 # r_course
-R course repository
+R course repository,
-first exercise with rmarkdown
+first exercise with rmarkdown, keep on practising with GitHub